On the Smallest Support Size of Integer Solutions to Linear Equations: Introduction

 \section{Introduction}

-The main goal of this work is to establish upper and lower bounds on the smallest support size of solutions to linear Diophantine equations.
+The main goal of this work is to establish upper and lower bounds on the smallest support size of integer solutions to a system of linear equations.
 Let $A \in \Z^{m \times n}$ be a matrix and denote by $\mathcal{L}(A) :=\{Ax\mid x\in\Z^n\}$ the lattice generated by the columns of $A$.
 For any $b\in \mathcal{L}(A)$, we want to find an integer solution to $Ax=b$ with smallest support size, i.e.

 where $\|x\|_0 := |\{j : x_j \not = 0\}|$.
-We will assume without loss of generality that $A$ has full row rank, i.e. $\text{rank}(A) = m$, because the system is trivially satisfied if and only if the independent rows of $A$ are satisfied.
-According to \cite{natarajan1995sparse}, determining the exact solution to (\ref{eq:main_prob}) is NP-hard.
+We will assume without loss of generality that $A$ has full row rank, i.e. $\text{rank}(A) = m$, because the system is trivially satisfied if and only if the equations corresponding to independent rows of $A$ are satisfied.
 In this note, we study the largest value of \eqref{eq:main_prob} taken over all points $b$ in the lattice $\mathcal{L}(A)$.
-To be precise, for matrix $A\in\Z^{m\times n}$, define $f(A)$ to be the maximum, taken over all $b\in\mathcal{L}(A)$, of the smallest support size of an integer solution to $Ax=b$, i.e.
+To be precise, for matrix $A\in\Z^{m\times n}$, define

-Note that this notion has been studied in the literature.
+This quantity has been the focus of several previous studies.
 For example, in \cite{aliev2022sparse}, $f(A)$ is called the \textit{integer linear rank} of $A$, denoted by $ILR(A)$.
+According to \cite{aliev2022sparse}, determining $f(A)$ is NP-hard.
+Their proof actually implies that given both $A,b$ as inputs, determining the value of \eqref{eq:main_prob} is NP-hard.
 Nontrivial bounds on problem \eqref{eq:def:min:support} have been leveraged in many areas of discrete optimization; see, for example, references in Section 1 of \cite{aliev2022sparse} and in the introduction of \cite{aliev2018support}.

-As a result, there have been several studies focused on achieving increasingly strong upper bounds on Problem (\ref{eq:def:min:support}).
-Currently, the best available upper bound of $f(A)$ is achieved in \cite{aliev2022sparse}, which we will elaborate on in Section \ref{sec:literature}.
+As a result, there have been several studies focused on achieving increasingly strong upper bounds on the quantity (\ref{eq:def:min:support}).
+Currently, the best available upper bound of $f(A)$ is achieved in \cite{aliev2022sparse}; let $f_{AADLO}(A)$ denote this bound.
+Let $A$ be an integer matrix with $m$ rows and at least $m$ columns, with largest absolute entry denoted by $\|A\|_\infty$.
+Their bound is parameterized by the following quantities.

-We parameterize our bound on $f(A)$ by $m$ and $\|A\|_\infty$.
-In particular, denote by $h(m,t)$ the maximum, taken over all integer matrices $A$ with $m$ rows with entries with absolute value no larger than $t$, and vectors $b\in \mathcal{L}(A)$, of the smallest support size of an integer solution to $Ax=b$, i.e.

-There have been several efforts in obtaining good bounds for $h(m,t)$.
-As far as we know, the current explicitly stated best bound appears in \cite{aliev2018support} as $h(m,t)\leq 2m\log (2\sqrt{m}t)$.
-We give the following bound in this paper.